davekinnari21/phpwebapplication/README.md

 # phpwebapplication
-simple php,mysql application to add records and display in datatable using ajax.
+This is simple project using PHP, Mysql to create webapplication to add add records in database and display in records in datatable using ajax.
+This project will allow easy way to learn basics of php and mysql.